 Learn about the Bastian School of Theology

-Greenville University established the Donald N. and Kathleen G. Bastian School of Theology, Philosophy, and Ministry to shape students into Christ-centered, Spirit-inspired pastors and laypeople who make Christ’s offer of abundant life known to the world.
+Greenville University established the Donald N. & Kathleen G. Bastian School of Theology, Philosophy, and Ministry to shape students into Christ-centered, Spirit-inspired pastors and laypeople who make Christ’s offer of abundant life known to the world.